Leena Hämet-Ahti

 Leena Hämet-Ahti (née Hämet, b.
 3 January 1931, Kuusamo) is a Finnish botanist, plant taxonomist, and plant collector noted for being Associate Professor of Botany at the University of Helsinki, and later the Director of the university's Botanical Garden.

+Biography

 She primarily studies alpine plants of Finland and similar northern hemisphere climates.
 Her PhD thesis, defended in 1963, was on mountain birch forests.
 She participated in the production of the seminal Finnish floras Retkeilykasvio (1984, 1998) and Suomen puu- ja pensaskasvio (1992).